Lalin Michael Jinasena: Career

 Lalin began his career in hospitality by managing two hotels belonging to the Jinasena Group.
 In 2006, he ventured away from the family business and founded LM Jinasena & Co.
 The group comprises companies, which he created himself, as well as companies, which were built up by his father, Dr. Nihal Jinasena over the last 35 years under the Jinasena Group.
 The Jinasena Group, a 108-year-old family company and one of the largest conglomerates in Sri Lanka, decided in 2009 to divide its assets between the 4 Jinasena brothers.

 The companies, which came to Dr. Nihal Jinasena in this division, are now part of the LMJ Group.
-The LMJ Group is involved and pioneering in Hospitality and Food & Beverage, manufacturing and export, trading, web development, and includes an subsidiary interior decor company.
+The LMJ Group is involved and pioneering in Hospitality and Food & Beverage, manufacturing and export, trading, web development, and includes a subsidiary interior decor company.

 Design

-Lalin's Design skills in Conceptual Design, Interiors and Furniture are sought throughout the world.
 Along with his Interior Design company he has created interior spaces and buildings for numerous projects that have been hailed in some of the most established design publications.
 Jinasena's Designs are edgy, modern and have no parallels.

 Lalin Jinasena: "I try to remain uninfluenced by other artists' work and hence tend not to read too much about them or to study their styles.
 The idea is to be free of inadvertent influences when creating designs which I want to come from within".